twentysixreds/100-days-of-code/r1-log.md

 3: Will go over the same things until they stick

 4: I need to facilitate flow as best as I can

+### R1D8

+1: I missed a day due to stress which is ok rules wise

+2: Modern JS, I grasp it but it will take a while to be memorised

+3: The loss of my reading glasses is taking a toll

+4: I'm progressing at least